SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Caught in a Tight Spot: Escape from a situation that could cause some type of harm to the characters or their allies.
-Contest: The characters must accomplish a predetermined goal more quickly or more eﬃciently than everyone else involved in the contest.
+Contest: The characters must accomplish a predetermined goal more quickly or more efficiently than everyone else involved in the contest.
 Guard Duty: Protect someone or something from harm.
 Foil a Plan: Stop someone else from accomplishing their goal.
 Generally, the plan to be foiled has something to do with the destruction of a person, place, or thing of importance to the characters or to